It's Time to Move Beyond Representation

 We have told ourselves that it is enough of a win to have someone at the top that looks like us.
 We believe that there is scarce opportunity so we have to settle for this.
 That we can only ever experience a sense of purpose and success when it's reflected to us by the chosen few.

-Colonialism and capitalism bolster this lie.
-It makes things easier for them.
-These systems recognize our power more than we do.
-If they can sell us on representation they can prey on the fear and doubt that exists within our chosen heroes to get them on board with the program.
+They prey on the fear and ambition that exists within "excellent" few to get them on board with the program.
 The money.
 The influence.
 The feeling of being relevant to the masses.
 Then they profit off of us again by making representation a trend.
 An empty ad campaign.
 A pretty illusion to get us inside where they can take us for all we’ve got.
 This is where they convert us into fans whose money goes right into the hands of our “representatives” who invest that money right back into the system.

 Representation alone is image.
 It’s brand management.
 It’s an idea without the infrastructure.